burriach/edlab/content/authors/eleni-demosthenous/_index.md

 ---
 # Display name
-title: Eleni Demosthenous
+title: Eleni Demosthenous Bonastre

 # Username (this should match the folder name)
 authors:
-- eleni-demosthenous
+- eleni-demosthenous-bonastre

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Former master student
+role: Technician

 # Organizations/Affiliations
 organizations: